-San Francisco, California, more commonly known as SF, is well known for its culture, the golden gate bridge and a quickly burgeoning technological industry.
+San Francisco, California is well known for its culture, the Golden Gate Bridge, and a quickly burgeoning technological industry.
 But that’s not all that the city has to offer.
-Locals know that the famous city provides an easy going atmosphere full of great food, romantic views and a supremely unique culture.
+Locals know that the famous city provides an easy-going atmosphere full of great food, romantic views, and unique culture.

 If you’re looking to spend some time in Northern California for your honeymoon, San Francisco is absolutely worth considering.
-Beautiful scenery, easily accessible day trips and plenty of adventure awaits the couple who plan a honeymoon to San Francisco.
+Beautiful scenery, easily accessible day trips, hidden gems, and plenty of adventure await the couple who plan a honeymoon to San Francisco.

 Honeymoon travel tips